 It's crappy, I know.

 Your business name can make or break you, and there are tons of strategies to take.
-We've done our best to compile proven tips in this post.
+We've done our best to compile proven naming a business tips in this post.

 What you call your business isn't necessarily what it will be registered as when you incorporate or become an LLC.

 People do judge businesses by their names.

 You may face trademarking issues, so get ready to hire a lawyer.

 Be creative.
 You can do all kinds of fancy things to make names work.
 Don't be afraid to add or remove letters (or even words) to make things work.

 Don't be a slave to URLs.
 Consider .net, .io, and other web addresses.
 Be wary of choosing a name just because it's a leftover .com.